 The options don’t stop there.
 Visit a trade school near you and see what career options may be the best fit for you.

 If you are interested in serving your country, the United States military offers several ways for you to get involved.
 For the majority of people who don’t have a clear career path in mind, the military is a good starting point.
 You’ll be compensated for your time serving and can use the experience to secure a good job when you’re done.
-Joining is easy, you’ll need to undergo a few basic eligibility and physical tests requirements.
-Click here for more info.
+Joining is easy, you’ll need to undergo a few basic eligibilities and physical test requirements.

 Applying for an apprenticeship could land you a job that pays you to train in a particular profession.
 After your apprenticeship is over, your career begins.
 Try applying for an apprenticeship in one of the following industries: